Production of doubly charmed tetraquark $T_{cc}$ via photon-photon fusion at electron-positron colliders: SUMMARY

 \section{SUMMARY}

-Within the NRQCD factorization formulism, we study the inclusive production of tetraquark $T_{cc}$ via photon-photon fusion at $e^+e^-$ colliders.
-In diquark model, both configurations of spin triplet color anti-triplet state $(cc)[^3S_1]_{\bar{3}}$ and spin singlet color sextuplet state $(cc)[^1S_0]_{6}$ for compact $T_{cc}$ tetraquark are considered.
-At the SuperKEKB with $\sqrt{s} = 10.6\ {\rm GeV}$, the WWA photon spectrum for initial photons is adopted, while at CEPC with $\sqrt{s} = 240\ {\rm GeV}$ both the WWA and LBS photon spectra are taken into consideration.
-In particular, two different hadronization models for the $(cc)[^3S_1]_{\bar{3}}$ diquark transformed into $T_{cc}$ are discussed.
-The total cross sections and the uncertainty caused by varying charm quark mass are displayed in Tabs. \ref{KEKB} and \ref{CEPC}.
-And the transverse momentum distribution of $T_{cc}$ and the differential angle distribution of $T_{cc}$ are presented in Figs. \ref{KEKBpt}-\ref{CEPCcos}.
+Within a phenomenological diquark fragmentation model, we study the inclusive production of tetraquark $T_{cc}$ via photon-photon fusion at $e^+e^-$ colliders.
+In the diquark model, both configurations of spin triplet color anti-triplet state $(cc)[^3S_1]_{\bar{3}}$ and spin singlet color sextuplet state $(cc)[^1S_0]_{6}$ for compact $T_{cc}$ tetraquark are considered.
+At the SuperKEKB with $\sqrt{s} = 10.6\ {\rm GeV}$ and CEPC with $\sqrt{s} = 240\ {\rm GeV}$, the WWA photon spectrum for initial photons is adopted, while at ILC with $\sqrt{s} = 500\ {\rm GeV}$ the LBS photon spectra is taken into consideration.
+In particular, two different hadronization schemes for the $(cc)[^3S_1]_{\bar{3}}$ diquark transformed into $T_{cc}$ are discussed.
+The total cross sections and the uncertainty caused by varying constituent charm quark mass of $(cc)$-diquark are displayed in Tabs. \ref{KEKB} and \ref{CEPC}.
+And the transverse momentum distributions of $T_{cc}$ and the differential angle distributions of $T_{cc}$ are presented in Figs. \ref{KEKBpt}-\ref{CEPCcos}.